JasonG-FR/DormHelper/README.md

 The program then tries to affect students in the rooms randomly until it finds a suitable solution.
 It evaluates the quality of this solution and then continues to look for a better one.

+To evaluate the quality it calculates a happiness score based on the students' requirements :
+A score of 0% means that every student is with one friend (minimum requirement) and a score of 100% means that every students share their room with all the friends the selected.

 ## Usage
 ### Help
 `python DormHelper.py -h`